BroadbandForum/usp/specification/mtp/mqtt/index.md

 The `SUBSCRIBE` packet is sent by the MQTT client to subscribe to one or more Topics or Topic Filters.
 These are needed to allow the MQTT client to receive application messages.
 The MQTT client will receive all application messages published by other clients that are sent to a Topic that matches (either exactly or within a wildcarded Topic Filter) a subscribed-to Topic or Topic Filter.
 The MQTT server indicates in the `SUBACK` response packet whether the client has succeeded or failed to subscribe to each Topic or Topic Filter sent in the `SUBSCRIBE` packet.

 USP Endpoints can be configured with one or more specific MQTT Topics or Topic Filters to subscribe to for each MQTT server they are associated with.
-In MQTT 5.0, a `CONNACK` User Property named “subscribe-topic” can be used to provide the client with Topic or Topic Filter values for the client to subscribe to.
+In MQTT 5.0, a `CONNACK` User Property named "subscribe-topic" can be used to provide the client with Topic or Topic Filter values for the client to subscribe to.
 There is no similar capability in MQTT 3.1.1.
 This means configuration or some out-of-band mechanism are the only means of supplying subscription Topics or Topic Filters to an MQTT 3.1.1 client.
 An Agent will need to be configured with a Controller’s MQTT Topic (the Device.LocalAgent.Controller.{i}.MTP.{i}.MQTT.Topic parameter is used to configure this), to send a Notification to that Controller.

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`SUBSCRIBE`, Topic Filter, QoS 0, QoS 1, QoS 2, etc.).

 **R-MQTT.15** - USP Endpoints that successfully connect to an MQTT server MUST send a `SUBSCRIBE` packet with all Topic Filters identified in the following list:

 * All configured Topic Filter values for use with this MQTT server MUST be included in a `SUBSCRIBE` packet.
 For a USP Agent, the `.MQTT.Client.{i}.Subscription.{i}. ` table can be used to configure Topic Filter values.
-* If an MQTT 5.0 USP Endpoint received one or more User Property in the `CONNACK` packet where the name of the name-value pair is “subscribe-topic”, the USP Endpoint MUST include the value of all such name-value pairs in its `SUBSCRIBE` packet as a Topic Filter.
+* If an MQTT 5.0 USP Endpoint received one or more User Property in the `CONNACK` packet where the name of the name-value pair is "subscribe-topic", the USP Endpoint MUST include the value of all such name-value pairs in its `SUBSCRIBE` packet as a Topic Filter.
 * If an MQTT 5.0 Endpoint received a Response Information property in the `CONNACK` packet, and the topic from that Response Information property is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the previous 2 bullets, the Endpoint MUST include the value of the Response Information property in its `SUBSCRIBE` packet.
 * If an Endpoint has a `ResponseTopicConfigured` value and did not receive a Response Information property in the `CONNACK` packet, and the topic in the `ResponseTopicConfigured` parameter is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the first 2 bullets, the Endpoint MUST include the value of the `ResponseTopicConfigured` in its `SUBSCRIBE` packet.